MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/microsoft-365-guest-settings.md

 |:-----|:-----|:-----|
 |Site content can be shared with|Varies by site type (see the table below)|Indicates the type of external shaing allowed for this site.
 Options available here are subject to the organization-level sharing settings for SharePoint.|

 Because these settings are subject to the organization-wide settings for SharePoint, the effective sharing setting for the site may change if the organization-level setting changes.
 If you choose a setting here and the organization-level is later set to a more restrictive value, then this site will operate at that more restrictive value.
 For example, if you choose **Anyone** and the organization-level setting is later set to **New and existing guests**, then this site will only allow new and existing guests.
-If the organization-level setting is then set back to **Anyone**, then this site would again allow *Anyone* links.
+If the organization-level setting is then set back to **Anyone**, this site would again allow *Anyone* links.

 The table below shows the default sharing setting for each site type.